sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 Now onto the next part of our lesson, Constructors

-You probably have seen errors when you are workign with inheritance and have encountered warning messages with the constructor
+You probably have seen errors when you are working with inheritance and have encountered warning messages with the constructor

 This is because **constructors are not inherited**